andrefs/mapi-aie-dIExPorto/README.md

 # dIExPorto

-dIExPorto is a advanced information extraction system for online sports news articles.
+dIExPorto is an advanced information extraction system for online sports news articles.
 It was originally developed in the context of the AIE course in MAPi's Doctoral Program.